Township Assessing

 WHY DID MY ASSESSED VALUE INCREASE?

+Assessed Values are mandated by the General Property Tax Act to be re-estimated annually to approximately 50% of the estimated current market values.
 Assessed Values increase or decrease annually according to real estate market sales, building costs, and inflation.

 Assessed Values represent an estimated 50% of your property's "True Cash Value" or "Market Value".
 True Cash Value is the estimated probable selling price (Market Value) if the property were to be sold on the market at the time of Assessment.